Dashboard Bling: An Overview of Marine Gauges

 If your budget is around $500 for a basic set (GPS speedo, tach, fuel, trim, volt, water pressure, temp) then I would look at Hardin, if you want to keep the budget real tight, Faria is a good option, or forgo the GPS speedo to save some money.
 If you have a really nice rig, or you're using your boat for serious offshore, then look to Livorsi for a super custom set, or AutoMeter for timeless design and dependable instruments.
 Gaffrig are a great option as well.

 A few things to consider.
 Chrome or polished rims and bezels can be bad in the sun.
 Also, check how the gauges are lit and if you can dim them or not.
 Keep in mind that bright backlighting is bad for night vision, your eyes will not adjust to the dark if the gauges are lighting up the helm.
+Some new gauges have a white light ring inside the rim that won't look good with black dials or rims potentially.

 Sizes are standard and you can get oversize in the higher end brands.
 Tachometers and speedometers come in 3-3/8 standard, oversize is 4-5/8.
 Accessories come in 2-1/16.
+If your dash is small standard is great, but if you have the room, oversize gauges really look more substantial and are easier to read.